troy-lamerton/artificial-general-intelligence/README.md

 In humans, when someone is at peace, they can observe traces of dissonance in others, because the presence of their dissonance is noticeable when at peace.

 Would be nice if there was a way to digitize auto-correction in a model.
-Maybe a python javascript code module could auto-complete really nice for the developers.

-So far, researchers have spoken about testing their model in a controlled environment, so that they can observe its behavior closely.
+So far, researchers have spoken about testing their model in a limited environment, so that they can observe its behavior closely.
 Interestingly, when OpenAI was preparing ChatGPT o1 in 2024, they found it was great at deception.

 > "We were surprised by the persistence of the AI's denials," said the [Chat GPT] Apollo team.
 "It was clear that the AI could think through its actions and formulate convincing denials, often refusing to admit to anything."